What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 One of the key aspects in determining the risks is to ensure that the correct team is in place to review the proposals for implementing the return to the workplace.
 HR, Legal, IT and business leaders should all be involved.
 The number of steps required will depend on the nature of the business.

 There is an express duty under UK health and safety legislation for employers to consult with employees on measures which affect their health and safety.
 Employers therefore need to consult with any existing trade union health and safety representatives or elected employee representatives where there is no trade union.
 If there are no elected representatives then the employer can consult directly with employees.
-Consulting with employees will be key to ensure that the employer understands the employees’ concerns and can inform the employees of changes made to the workplace to give them confidence to return.
+The Guidance states that employers are encouraged to have individual discussions with their workers including those who are clinically extremely vulnerable.
+Consulting with employees will be key to ensure that the employer understands the employees’ concerns and can inform the employees of precautions in place to make the workplace COVID-secure to give them confidence to return.

 - Consult with employees and representative bodies